 This is one of the spices that you may have to have in your kitchen to give your dishes both flavor and aroma.

-Originally from India (but well known all over the world), basil is rich in flavonoids, vitamins B1 and E, essential oils and minerals like potassium.
+Originally from India (but popular all over the world), basil is rich in flavonoids, vitamins B1 and E, essential oils and minerals like potassium.

 Its properties make it:

-Finally, potatoes are a vegetable that can be eaten a thousand different ways and they form a part of both the American and European diet.
-They also provide us with a large amount of potassium.
+Finally, potatoes are a vegetable you can eat in a thousand different ways and they form a part of both the American and European diet.
+They’re also one of the vegetables that provide the most potassium.